Holography Transformer: Underlying principles for reconstructing dual geometries

+\item In Ref. \cite{Park:2022fqy}, deep learning models have to cooperate with the holographic formula \eq{Relation:metee} to reconstruct the dual geometry.
+For transformer models, however, we do not need to priorly know how to obtain training big data.
+If we have a sufficient number of training big data independent of the holographic principle, the transformer model extract the hidden underlying structure between data.

+\item Deep learning methods require successive optimization to obtain the dual geometry satisfying the holographic principle, while transformer models directly give rise to the dual geometry determined by the hidden relation derived from training sets.

+\item Even after removing the UV divergence, the entanglement entropy of thermal systems still suffers from IR divergence appearing at the event horizon, which in the numerical work causes a large numerical error.
+Due to this problem, it is not easy to determine the event horizon exactly in deep learning models.
+In contrast, transformer models can avoid this large numerical error and allow us to determine the event horizon more accurately.

-In \cite{Hashimoto:2018wm, Park:2022fqy}, deep learning consists of specific neural layers, allowing one to understand the mechanism of how the model learns and works.
-The transformer model, however, is an ordinary artificial neural network model and its internal structure is often considered a black box.
-We followed the guideline of \cite{Popel_2018} to train our transformer model.
+\item In \cite{Hashimoto:2018wm, Park:2022fqy}, deep learning models consist of specific neural layers related to the holographic principle.
+Therefore, one can understand the mechanism working in deep learning modes.
+However, the transformer model is an artificial neural network model, whose inner structure is obscure.
+In this work, we follow the guideline in Ref. \cite{Popel_2018} to train the transformer model.